-The creation of the material and technical basis of communism, the task of making Soviet industry technologically the best and strongest in the world call for the further development of heavy industry.
-On this basis, all the other branches of the national economyagriculture, the consumer goods industries, the building industry, transport and communications, as well as the branches directly concerned with services for the population-trade, public catering, health, housing, and communal services-will be technically re-equipped.
+The creation of the material and technical basis of task of making industrv communism, the Soviet technologically the best and strongest in the world call for the further development of heavy industry.
+On this basis, all the other branches of the national economy-agriculture, the consumer goods industries, the building industry, transport and communications, as well as the branches directly concerned with services for the population-trade, public catering, health, housing, and communal services-will be technically reequipped.